alexjbazintwo/ftse-scraper/README.md

 - Extracts historical monthly index values
 - Aggregates data by month
 - Finds the **month and year with lowest average**
-- Logs result to console and JSON
+- Logs result to console

 Note: saveData directory has been added to gitignore and will only be created when you run the tests